simrann20/QiCNN-algorithm/README.md

-# QiCNN-algorithm
+## QiCNN Algorithm

-This repository contains the algorithm of our project audio-image classification of emotions using a qaud-integrated CNN approach.
+This repository contains the algorithm of our project audio-image classification of emotions using a qaud-integrated Convolutional Neural Network approach.